flavioaiello/sni-proxy/README.md

 - Always up to date when further containers are spinned up or removed

 ## Docker Swarm Mode 1.12+
-Built for docker swarm mode ingress networking.
-Secure service discovery using fqdn forwarding with dns resolution based on  embedded dns.
+Built for docker swarm mode ingress networking: Secure service discovery using fqdn forwarding with dns resolution based on  embedded dns.
 Therefore there is no need to mount the docker socket and maintain labels on compose recipe.
-Just define CNAME entries per network.
+Just define your fully qualified service names per network as shown in the sample excerpts below.
 Lean and secure alternative to [Traefik](http://traefik.io), [Fabio](https://github.com/fabiolb/fabio), [Gobetween](http://gobetween.io/), [Dockerflow](http://proxy.dockerflow.com/), etc.

 ## Warning
 For more throughput and less CPU usage, zero-copy and tcp-splicing needs to be implemented in the underlying library.
 Golang also lacks support: https://github.com/golang/go/issues/10948.
-For high throughput and low CPU consumption, only haproxy based ingress controllers perform best.
+(All golang based projects like Traefic etc. are also affected) For high throughput and low CPU consumption, only haproxy based ingress controllers perform best.
 (A nginx alternative using the ngx_stream_core_module and ngx_stream_ssl_preread_module modules was not tested yet.)

 ## Docker compose sample excerpts
 ```